zyzek/LEAPs/content/leaps/leap-10.md

 ### Overview
 <!--This is a high level overview of *how* the LEAP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

 The Lyra Council will retain the same members until January 31, 2022.
-A new council be elected on February 1, 2022.
+The LYRA token holders will elect the next council on January 28, 2022, to begin its term on February 1, 2022.
 The specifics of the election process will be proposed in a separate LEAP.

 ### Rationale
 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->